 The Essentials Of Custom Challenge Coins

-Challenge coins got their start in the military, becoming a long-standing tradition that is carried on today.
+Challenge coins originated in the military, becoming a long-standing tradition that is carried on today.
 Challenge coins were first handed out during the Roman Empire, though they have changed a bit since then.
 For modern challenge coins, especially those in the United States, they seemed to have originated during World War I. A lieutenant ordered medallions crafted from solid bronze and presented them to his squadron.
-One of those challenge coins was used to identify a wounded soldier before becoming a tradition to ensure that all members carried their medallion or coin at all times.
-The practice eventually spread to other military units and branches and Congress and into the White House.
+One of those challenge coins was used to identify a captured soldier who escaped from German custody, prompting the tradition that all members carried their coin at all times.
+The practice eventually spread to other military units and branches, Congress and even into the White House.

-Today, challenge coins are still used in the military, though they have been adopted by first-responders such as police officers, firefighters, and EMS workers.
+Today, challenge coins are still used in the military.
+They also have been adopted by first responders such as police officers, firefighters, and EMS workers.
 Many other organizations and businesses have started creating custom challenge coins to give new members when they join an organization.
 They are also used as awards to recognize extraordinary accomplishments and milestones, though they can also be used to commemorate special occasions.

 What Does a Challenge Coin Look Like?

 Challenge coins are custom made, which means they can be made to look like almost anything.
 Traditionally custom challenge coins are round, but they can be produced in nearly any shape imaginable.
 The most common coins are made from zinc, bronze, brass, silver, or even solid gold, boasting a textured or raised design.